 In our house, we like to listen to music while we work.
 The happier the music, the better.
 There’s just something about singing while we work that keeps us going and before we know it, it stops feeling like work.

 But there are countless ways to make chores fun.
-My girls enjoy competing with each other when they work.
-Or we work hard for something fun afterwards, like an ice cream treat or popcorn and a movie.
+My girls enjoy competing with each other, or we work hard for something fun afterward, like an ice cream treat or popcorn and a movie.

 Chores ARE work.
 There’s really no way around that.
-But work can be fun if performed in the right mindset and with the right motivation.
+But they can be fun if performed in the right mindset and with the right motivation.

-Kids are easy to please, it doesn’t take much to make them happy or get them in party mode.
+Whether you have younger kids or older ones, it doesn’t take much to make them happy or get them in a party mode.
 It just takes some creativity and an example to set the mood. 😉

 I hope this gives you some ideas that you can implement with your own family or encourages you to try something new with chores.

-It’s much harder work in the beginning, but remember, the rewards are more than worth it!
+It’s much harder work in the beginning with young kids, but remember, the rewards are more than worth it!

 You might find these posts helpful: